Space optimization: Best practices to streamline your workplace

 What are the benefits of space optimization?

-Different companies will have different goals when it comes to optimizing their space.
-That said, optimum office space use generally brings the following five benefits.
+Different companies will have different goals when it comes to optimizing their office.
+That said, getting it right generally brings the following five benefits.

 1. Cost savings

-Like we’ve covered, one of the biggest goals of data informed corporate real estate optimization is usually cost savings.
-Combining facilities or floors can help companies to minimize lease and/or ownership expenses.
+Like we have covered, one of the biggest goals of data-informed corporate real estate decisions is cost savings.
+Combining facilities or floors helps companies to minimize lease and ownership expenses.

 2. Workplace agility